 Composite Dental Fillings (Tooth-Colored Fillings)

-Dr. Engelhardt, Dr. Slootmaker, and Dr. Ralston usually use composite fillings to restore a decayed, cracked, or fractured tooth in the smile.
+Dr. Engelhardt, Dr. Nelson, and Dr. Beseda usually use composite fillings to restore a decayed, cracked, or fractured tooth in the smile.
 The main benefit to this restoration is that is it made of composite resin, which is a tooth-colored material.
 This means it gives you natural-looking results.
 Because of their tooth-colored appearance, composite fillings are more often used than amalgam fillings.
 They are designed to be very durable and they should last for many years.